Reda railway station

 Reda railway station is a railway station serving the town of Reda, in the Pomeranian Voivodeship, Poland.
 The station opened in 1870 and is located on the Gdańsk–Stargard railway, the parallel Gdańsk Śródmieście–Rumia railway and Reda–Hel railway.
-The train services are operated by Przewozy Regionalne and SKM Tricity.
+The train services are operated by Polregio and SKM Tricity.

 Train services

 The station is served by the following services: